There’s one thing you’ll need to convert more website visitors: credibility.

 Sometimes jargon is a helpful way to establish credibility in a niche community, but it’s still a good idea to only use it sparingly.
 The more you use jargon, the more your credibility suffers.

-6. Useful expertise — Your website visitors are always on the lookout for expert-level content that solves their problems, moves them closer to their goals, or simply entertains them.
+Your website visitors are always on the lookout for expert-level content that solves their problems, moves them closer to their goals, or simply entertains them.
 They want expert content that’s fresh, surprising, and detailed.

-7. Minimal advertising — People hate ads.
+People hate ads.
 They don’t like them because they’re annoying and pushy interruptions and they’re everywhere.

-It’s a good idea to minimize the advertising on your site so it doesn’t hurt or interrupt your visitor’s experience.
+It’s a good idea to minimize the advertising on your site, so it doesn’t hurt or interrupt your visitor’s experience.

-9. Citing your sources increases your trustworthiness.
+Giving sources increases your trustworthiness.
 As customers trust you more and more, they’ll validate your sources less and less, but only if you have a track record of citing your sources and providing them with the evidence to support any claims you make.

 The biggest downside to testimonials is that they’re one-sided, but they’re still a great way to build website credibility.

-11. Reviews are similar to testimonials in the sense that customers can share their feedback.
+Customer reviews are similar to testimonials in the sense that customers can share their feedback.
 Reviews take that a step further, allowing customers, companies, and the community to have a conversation.

-12. Professional product reviews can come from influencers as large as Consumer Reports, TechCrunch, and BuzzFeed.
+These can come from influencers as large as Consumer Reports, TechCrunch, and BuzzFeed.
 They can also come from up-and-coming bloggers, individual reviewers with a YouTube channel, and your customers themselves.